 The school will stay in contact with parents in various ways.
-You will receive from the school a monthly calendar and bulletin information called, "The Charger", class/grade level emails, and school wide iContact emails.
+You will receive from the school class/grade level emails and school wide iContact emails.
 You may also find important information on the school's website.

 Please ensure the Elementary Office elementaryoffice@cicvalencia.org and Secondary Office secondaryoffice@cicvalencia.org have your accurate email address and cell phone number so you are informed of changes or school notices.